 anxiety about failing medical school due to her inability to focus on her studies.8 During our sessions she processed how classroom discussions about health disparities perpetuated racial stereotypes, and the similarity between the racist assumptions made by her classmates and by other healthcare professionals.
 While she experienced rage, her professor and classmates upheld an "objective" (read: devoid of feelings) stance, rendering her mute and making her question whether she could succeed in medical school if "mere class discussions" affected her in this way.
 Validating her rage created a safe space for her to acknowledge the impact of racial microaggressions.
 I invited her to use her feelings as feedback about her values.
 Actively celebrating her family's excitement and support around her career goals, and recalling her ancestors who had not had the opportunities she did, added a greater sense of meaning to her education and enlarged her perspective in ways that acknowledged racism but did not center it.
 She articulated the hope for better discussion about health disparities, and a vision for working towards an equitable healthcare system.
-We discussed ways she could connect with professionals who shared her vision and might serve as role models.
-Our collaborative therapeutic work is focused on supporting the steps she takes towards a career in healthcare, ensuring that instances upholding white privilege do not lead her to question her own values and dreams.
+We discussed ways she could connect with background